This Is What Healthy Eating Is Really About

 5. It’s not about being afraid of animal fats and eating low-fat foods

 Humans have been consuming animal fats forever.
-For millions of years.
+For thousands of years.
 Traditional people value animal fat all over the world.

 And suddenly, in the 20th century, we were told that animal fat would make us sick.
 Low-fat foods had to be much better.